openshift/enhancements/enhancements/management-workload-partitioning.md

 expected to run.
-Instead of scaling those CPU request values, we will change them to request a new [extended resource](https://kubernetes.io/docs/tasks/administer-cluster/extended-resource-node/) called `cpu.workload.openshift.io/{workload_type}`.
-We will modify kubelet to advertise the `cpu.workload.openshift.io/management` extended resource when the management workload partitioning feature is enabled, using a value equivalent to the CPU resources for the entire host.
-This large value should allow the scheduler to always be able to place workloads, while still accurately accounting for those requests.
+Instead of scaling those CPU request values, we will change them to request a new [extended resource](https://kubernetes.io/docs/tasks/administer-cluster/extended-resource-node/) called `cpu.workload.openshift.io/{target}` (for example, `cpu.workload.openshift.io/management`).
+We will modify kubelet to advertise an extended resource for each target when the workload partitioning feature is enabled, using a value equivalent to the CPU resources for the entire host.
+This large value should allow the scheduler to be able to place workloads without being constrained by CPU requests while still taking other resource requests like memory into account and while still accurately accounting for all requests.
 The naming convention of the resource will allow us to support other CPU pools in future enhancements.
 We may change the formula for the advertised resources in future enhancements.